realA10001986/Flux-Capacitor/Hardware/README.md

 ## Light bars

 Radbench and others usually paint the light bars with "mirror silver" before coating them in black.
 I had no luck with this since it caused cracks in the acrylic.
 So I skipped this step and only painted the outsides black (using a _water-based_ color).
 IMHO the mirror paint is pointless, since the light is reflected by the surface of the acrylic glass anyway.
-As a final step I slightly sanded the acrylic so that the single LEDs aren't clearly visible in the end.
+As a final step I slightly sanded the unpainted top surfaces so that the single LEDs aren't clearly visible in the end.

 ## External stuff

 Elbows: These are aviation plugs going by MS3108B, dimensions 20-29 and 32.
-In the original, these were made by Cannon, but those are no longer available.
+In the original, these were made by Cannon (ITT), but those are no longer available.
 JAE is a suitable replacement, and those offered by Chinese vendors on ebay also match closely.

 Big pipe on top: Genova 30720 (2")